 FOOD AND BEVERAGE SALES

-Food and beverage (other than bake sales) may be sold on campus by student organizations and sport clubs only under limited and specific conditions.
-These sales require advance approval by CSI, Environmental Health and Safety (EH&S), and if applicable Director of MU Auxiliary Services and Fire Department to determine compliance with detailed regulations.
-Food preparation is usually required to take place in a University-approved kitchen.
+Food and beverage (other than bake sales) may not be sold on campus by student organizations and sport clubs on campus except on Picnic Day and Culture Days, or under very limited and specific conditions.
+All food and beverage sales require advance approval by CSI, Environmental Health and Safety (EH&S), Fire and, if applicable, University Dining Services, to determine compliance with detailed regulations.
+Food preparation must take place in a University-approved kitchen and organizations must attend a mandatory training.
 Contact a CSI Advisor for more information.
-Organizations must attend a mandatory scheduled food sale approval meeting.

 T-SHIRT, SWEATSHIRT, CAP, BUTTON AND BUMPERSTICKER SALES